 Medexus Schedules Third Fiscal Quarter 2023 Conference Call

-/EIN News/ -- TORONTO and CHICAGO, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Medexus Pharmaceuticals (Medexus) (TSX: MDP) (OTCQX: MEDXF) plans to host a conference call at 8:00 am Eastern Time on Thursday, February 9, 2023 to discuss Medexus’s results for its third fiscal quarter ended December 31, 2022.
+TORONTO and CHICAGO, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- Medexus Pharmaceuticals (Medexus) MDP MEDXF plans to host a conference call at 8:00 am Eastern Time on Thursday, February 9, 2023 to discuss Medexus's results for its third fiscal quarter ended December 31, 2022.
 Medexus expects to file its financial statements and MD&A after markets close on February 8, 2023.

 To participate in the call, please dial the following numbers: